How to Crush Job Interview

 Handling Technical or Case Questions

 For technical interviews or case-style questions, verbalize your process.
-Hiring managers evaluate your approach more than a single correct answer.
-Use a four-step structure: clarify the problem, outline your hypothesis, list the actions you would take, and summarize expected outcomes.
-This demonstrates logical thinking and reduces the chance you get derailed by missing data.
+Hiring managers often evaluate your approach rather than just a single correct answer.
+Use a four-step structure:

 Tough Situational Questions — Ethics, Failure, Conflict